AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

     in that private part.]

-15. The name of an effectively volatile managed object shall not be moved, borrowed, or observed.
+15. A path rooted at an effectively volatile object shall not be moved, borrowed, or observed.
     [This rule is meant to avoid introducing aliases between volatile variables used by another task or thread.
 Borrowers can also break the invariant on the borrowed object for the time of the borrow.]